lesleyzhao/Ed_Tech_Etl_Pipeline/README.md

 ## 🎯 Project Overview

-This is a comprehensive prototype of an Ed-Tech ETL Pipeline that replicates the production system described in your bullet points.
-The project demonstrates how to build a scalable data processing pipeline using AWS services to extract, transform, and load data from multiple sources (Oracle, Workday, Tableau) and provide intelligent search capabilities.
+This is a comprehensive prototype of an Ed-Tech ETL Pipeline that demonstrates my experience with building scalable data processing systems.
+The project showcases my ability to design and deploy distributed ETL pipelines using AWS services to extract, transform, and load data from multiple sources (Oracle, Workday, Tableau) and deliver intelligent search capabilities with significant performance improvements.

 ## 🏗️ What We Built